Frequently Asked Questions

 A: Earnest money is provided by the buyer as a security deposit when buying a home.
 The money is deposited into the trust account of the selling agent's company.
 The seller does not receive the money unless the buyer backs out of the deal or some other unique situation happens.
 The most commonly used amounts are $500 and $1000.
 As the price of the home increases so does the amount of earnest money in most cases.

-A: Yes, we do have property taxes here.
-The tax year goes from July 1 till June 30th of each year with the installments due in September and March.
-As a seller your taxes are always behind.
-So when you go to sell your home you will have to pay your back taxes at closing providing a tax credit to the buyer's.
-For example if you close December 1st you will pay your March installment and than a pro-ration from July 1 till December 1st.
-Whenever you buy a home, outside of new construction, you should receive a tax credit unless you didn't want it.
-This is also why when you build a home you do not have any taxes for up to two years in some cases.
+A: Yes, property taxes exist here.
+The tax year goes from July 1 till June 30th of each year with instalments due in September and March.
+As a seller, your taxes are always behind.
+Therefore, when you go to sell your home you will have to pay your back taxes at closing, in effect, providing a tax credit to the buyers.
+For example, if you close December 1st you will pay your March instalment and then a pro-ration from July 1 till December 1st.
+Whenever you buy a home (outside of new construction), you should receive a tax credit-unless you didn't want it.
+This explains why when you build a home you do not have any taxes for up to two years in some cases.
 Your new home has to be assessed and then applied to the tax year.